hammerill/hammerill.nvim/README.md

 3. Create plugins file and fill it with anything you want to install:
   - [`tpope/vim-fugitive`](https://github.com/tpope/vim-fugitive) - plugin to call Git commands from within Neovim.
 This kind of name is basically just a link to any Vim-compatible plugin hosted on GitHub.
+  - [`neovim/nvim-lspconfig`](https://github.com/neovim/nvim-lspconfig) - code analyzer for Neovim.
+It will show you warnings/errors in the files that use languages you configured LSP for (each one manually).
+It won't do auto-completion though.
+  - [`hrsh7th/nvim-cmp`](https://github.com/hrsh7th/nvim-cmp) - auto-completion plugin for Neovim.
+You have to provide a source for it, which we do just below.
+We will map the <kbd>Tab</kbd> key for it.
+Please note that <kbd>Tab</kbd> is the only key it will handle.
+All the other keys will be passed to Neovim directly.
+  - [`hrsh7th/cmp-nvim-lsp`](https://github.com/hrsh7th/cmp-nvim-lsp) - LSP source for the auto-completion plugin.
+Using the code analyzer (LSP) we installed 2 lines above, it allows the auto-completion plugin to get all the data needed to show you when you're typing.
+  - [`lewis6991/gitsigns.nvim`](https://github.com/lewis6991/gitsigns.nvim) - shows Git signs on the left so you know whether this line was added/modified/deleted since the last Git staging.
+  - [`nvim-lualine/lualine.nvim`](https://github.com/nvim-lualine/lualine.nvim) - instead of default Vim status bar, it shows the more advanced and good looking one.
 ```bash
 vim ~/.config/nvim/lua/plugins/init.lua